What is the school code for University of Bridgeport?

 How do I apply for financial aid and are there any deadlines?

-You MUST apply for financial aid every year by completing the FAFSA after January 1.
+You MUST apply for financial aid every year by completing the FAFSA on or after October 1.
 Paper forms are available by contacting the Central Processing Center at 1-800-433-3243.
 You can complete your application electronically at www.fafsa.ed.gov*.
-We strongly recommend that all students complete their aid application by February 15 to meet state and by March 5 for schools deadlines.
+We strongly recommend that all students complete their aid application by February 15 (CT Residents deadline) and by March 1st for the UB priority deadline.

 We will not have our taxes done until April, so I cannot complete the FAFSA.
 What do I do?